-Fertility clinics differ according to their specialists' skill and experience, laboratory facilities, and embryo freezing centers.
-Accordingly, in order to have a successful IVF, it is essential to choose a well-equipped fertility center.
+Fertility clinics differ according to their specialists' skills and experience, laboratory facilities, and embryo freezing centers.
+Accordingly, in order to improve IVF success, it is essential to choose a well-equipped fertility center.

 Some factors should be considered when choosing the right fertility center:

 - IVF cost in the clinic;